ITScoiatael/PAD/README.md

 http://localhost:8080/

 ### IDs
-The database is based on the use of UUID.
+The online store database is built on the basis of UUID.

-UUID is Universally Unique Identifiers, or UUIDS, are 128 bit numbers, composed of 16 octets and represented as 32 base-16 characters, that can be used to identify information across a computer system.
+What is a UUID.
+Universally Unique Identifiers, or UUIDS, are 128 bit numbers, composed of 16 octets and represented as 32 base-16 characters, that can be used to identify information across a computer system.

 Example:
 > 123e4567-e89b-12d3-a456-426614174000